 This is the first, and most obvious, form of grief.

 When most of us hear the word “grief,” the first thing that pops into our heads is loss of life.

 Indeed, this makes sense.
 Losing someone to death is a major source of grief.

 Yet, let’s also consider that there is more than one reason for someone to grieve.

-Mourning the loss of someone could also be:
+Mourning the loss of someone could also occur after:

 - Having a falling out with a friend

 - Becoming estranged from someone you care about

 Notice that these can apply to many different kinds of relationships, not just familial or romantic ones.

 We also grieve when we experience a loss of some kind that concerns our peers, coworkers, teachers, classmates, neighbors, old friends, or even acquaintances.